-Why learn the notes on a guitar fretboard you might ask?
+Why learn all the notes on a guitar fretboard you might ask?

 Well, for a number of reasons.

 Sure you can get away with knowing a few songs and even become quite a good guitarists without ever knowing the notes beyond the open string notes.
 But your development will always be limited to a point.

 And if you ever want to improvise it will be very difficult.

 This post will assume that the reader know very little about the guitar fretboard notes.
 This is a starters guide to the fretboard for beginners or for guitarists who have never learned the notes on the fretboard.

 Yes scales and chords are all in patterns, but you need to be able to find the root notes – and usually quickly.

 Improvising: If you are improvising over other music and they tell you they are in the key of C and you know the scale pattern you should be playing but have no idea where to start that scale you’ll be lost.
 If you know the notes on the fretboard you’ll be able to find that root note quickly and easily.

 Performing Leads: If you are performing leads, you will want to make full use of the whole fretboard.